smartYi/road-to-sv/brightedge.md

 1. input: [1, 2, 3, 6, 0, 0, 3, 1, 9, 0]
 2. output: [1, 2, 3, 6, 3, 1, 9, 0, 0, 0]

-1. Binary tree lowest common ancestor with parent pointer. 需要O（1）space

-1. You are given the root of the Binary Search Tree and two children nodes, please return the first common ancestor of these two nodes.
-2. Mirror a binary tree.
-3. implement pow(double a, int b).